flatland-association/flatland-rl/README.rst

 The second kind of switch is the fusion switch, where train can change order.
 That means two rails come together.
 Thus, the navigation behavior of a train is very restricted.
 The railway planning problem where many agents share same infrastructure is a very complex problem.
 If trains cannot change traveling path, the underlaying problem will be an ordering problem.
 Even the ordering problem is very hard to solve.
 Furthermore, trains have a departing location where they cannot depart earlier than a committed time.
-Then they have to arrive at destination not later than the second committed time.
+Then they must arrive at destination not later than the second committed time.
 This makes the whole planning problem still more complicated.
 In such a complex environment cooperation is essential.
-Thus, agents have to learn to cooperate in a way that all trains (agents) arrive on time.
+Thus, agents must learn to cooperate in a way that all trains (agents) arrive on time.

 Getting Started